EdwardMoseley/PyCCI/README.md

 Etmoseley@yahoo.com

 Acknowledgements:

-Isabel Chien for a complete refactoring and contributions toward an executable/application version of the software.
+__Isabel Chien__ for a complete refactoring and contributions toward an executable/application version of the software.

-Kai-ou Tang for front end advice and coding.
+__Kai-ou Tang__ for front end advice, coding, and CCI logo.

-William Labadie Moseley for development.
+__William Labadie Moseley__ for coding.